Politics, costs main hurdles to green world economy

 Many experts say a global carbon price would generate large amounts of money to help fund clean technologies and developing countries adapt to climate change.

-The European Union's $148 billion emissions trading scheme is the largest carbon market in the world but current EU carbon permit prices of 7.5 euros a tonne are way too low to spur low-carbon investment.
+The European Union's $148 billion emissions trading scheme is the largest carbon market in the world but current EU carbon permit prices of 7.5 euros ($9.53) a ton are way too low to spur low-carbon investment.

 Several other countries, including China, Australia, New Zealand, South Korea, Japan and some U.S. states have set up or are planning programs but the world's second biggest polluter, the United States, does not have a national carbon market.